kuolunwang/mm_doorgym/README.md

     ```
 3. Catkin_make

-    Execute compile script in the first time, then the other can ignore this setp.
+    Execute compile script in the first time, then the other can ignore this step.
     ```
         source catkin_make.sh
     ```